openshift/enhancements/enhancements/installer/aws-custom-edge-machineset-local-zones.md

             name: worker-user-data
 ```

+- 1: The `parent-zone-name` is the zone that the Local Zone is connected in the region.
-- 1: The `tag:Name` for the public subnet on the Local Zones location.
+- 2: The `tag:Name` for the public subnet on the Local Zones location.

 The compute resources will be created by the installer: